-Pediatric Neuropsychology Research: Scott Hunter, Ph.D.
+Pediatric Neuropsychology Research: Israel Gross Ph.D.

 A research rotation within the Pediatric Neuropsychology program is an available full or mini option for the internship year.
-The Pediatric Neuropsychology Service is actively engaged in a series of collaborative clinical studies addressing neurocognitive and behavioral development and functioning in children and adolescents undergoing interventions for intractable epilepsy, childhood cancers, and HIV/AIDS, and in understanding the relationship between executive function development and risk in youth and emerging adults who are homeless and experiencing marginalization socioeconomically.
-Research on the neuropsychological aspects of Obstructive Sleep Apnea continues to occur as well.
-Additionally, studies addressing the efficacy of pharmacological interventions for learning and attentional difficulties associated with Neurofibromatosis and complex partial epilepsy are often underway.
+The Pediatric Neuropsychology Service is actively engaged in a series of collaborative clinical studies addressing neurocognitive and behavioral development and functioning in children and adolescents undergoing interventions for intractable epilepsy, childhood cancers, and infectious disease.
 The intern can work on already established projects, or alternatively, develop a specific question concerning patient populations evaluated by the Pediatric Neuropsychology Service, in conjunction with program faculty.
 Data analysis, presentation preparation, and manuscript writing are all opportunities available as part of this rotation.

 Note: The intern on the Pediatric Neuropsychology Track may select any of the Child track rotations which focus on clinical child or pediatric psychology as a fourth rotation.
+For interns seeking lifespan experience in Neuropsychology, Adult Neuropsychology rotations are also options administered in face-to-face formats.
+All in-person contact occurs per appropriate safety protocols including the use of personal protective equipment (PPE).